MohsenKoohi/BurgeCMF/README.md

 ##Features
 * Multi-language admin and customer environments
-* Multi-user admin environments with ability to set access for each user
+* Multi-user admin environments with ability to set access level for each user
 * Default view files for different languages (Default lanaguages are Persian, and English) and different devices to support fast developing of new modules
 * Visiting counter module
 * Log manager module with ability of tracking all events occured by users and visitors, and also reporting what has been happen